Residential

 Findings confirm the water quality is safe for recreational use and meets safe drinking water standards for our community.

-In addition, KU has recently spent more than $100 million to begin closure plans for our ash ponds at E.W.
-Brown, and to construct new treatment facilities for our coal combustion materials and an environmentally protective landfill.
-In 2020, we began operating a new process-water treatment system to treat waters that come in contact with CCR materials prior to the ash ponds being closed.
+In addition, KU invested more than $100 million on closure plans for our ash ponds at E.W.
+Brown, and constructed new processing and treatment facilities for our coal combustion materials and an environmentally protective landfill.
+In 2020, we began operating a process-water treatment system to treat waters that come in contact with CCR materials prior to the ash ponds being closed.